COURSE PRICE: $30.00

 NOTE: This course is not approved for Pennsylvania.

-COURSE OBJECTIVE: The purpose of this course is to prepare mandated reporters in New York State with the information and tools needed to identify and report child abuse and maltreatment/neglect.
+COURSE OBJECTIVE: The purpose of this course is to enable mandated reporters in New York State to identify and report child abuse, child neglect, and child maltreatment.

 Upon completion of this course, you will be able to: